pip-services/pip-services-docs/content/en/toolkit/recipes/nats/_index.md

 ### The NatsMessageQueue component

+This component can be used to send and receive messages via a NATS server.
+In order to show how to use it, in the following sections, we will see in a stepwise manner how to create a custom component that sends messages to a NATS server located on our machine.

 #### Pre-requisites

+In order to use this component, we need to import it first.
+The following code shows how to do this:

 #### Implementing our component

+Once imported, we can create an instance of this class and configure it.
+In the example below, we consider a NATS server on our machine and port 4222.
+In addition, we declare autosubscribe as true, which, as the name suggests, creates a subscription to our topic automatically.

 #### Connecting to NATS

+Now that we have defined our component, we connect to the NATS server via the open() method, which takes the correlation_id as an input parameter.
+The following code shows how to perform this operation:

 #### Creating and sending a message

+Once connected, we send a message to our NATS server via the send() method.
+This method accepts a correlation_id and a MessageEnvelope object as inputs.
+And, this last object requires a correlation_id, a message type, and the data being sent as inputs.
+The code below exemplifies how to perform this task:

 #### Receiving a message

+We can receive messages from our subscribed topic via the receive() method, which accepts a correlation_id and a timeout in milliseconds as input parameters.
+The code below gives an example of its usage:

 #### Final code